mykola-rykov/bevy_terrain/README.md

 Before running the examples you have to preprocess the terrain data this may take a while.
 Once the data is preprocessed you can disable it by commenting out the preprocess line.

+## How to run examples

+1. You need some very specific source TIFF image files which will be used to build the exact shape & colours of your 3D surfaces.
+   The format, dimensions, and depth of the source TIFF image files need to be in sync with the preprocessor code (for example, with the code in `preprocess/examples/preprocess_spherical.rs`).
+   Otherwise, you'll get the `Pixel data, size and format have to match` error.
+   _Somehow_ working example source TIFF image files are located at `assets/source_data`.

+2. The source TIFF image files need to be preprocessed _before_ you can run a `bevy_terrain` example itself.
+   I.e., you _have to_ run the preprocessor if this is the first time when you're about to run a `bevy_terrain` example:

+`cargo run --package bevy_terrain_preprocess --example preprocess_earth`

+The preprocessor needs to be called every time when the source TIFF image files are updated.
+If there are no changes to the source TIFF files and a previous preprocessor run successfully generated some valid `assets/terrains/*` files, then there is no need to run the preprocessor again.

+3. Finally, to run a `bevy_terrain` example, use a command like:

+`cargo run --example spherical --features="high_precision bevy/embedded_watcher"`

 ## Documentation

 The `docs` folder contains a